mmesim/array_beamforming/beamforming/README.md

 Edit the parameter file.
 Double check that the path is correct.
 Type "beamforming" in the command window.

 parameter.m, beamforming.m & src should be in the same directory.
-Waveforms can be anywhere. an example can be foun in example directory.
+Waveforms can be anywhere.
+An example can be found in example directory.
 It should work.